samvera/hyrax/README.md

 ## Start FCRepo
+If you already have an instance of FCRepo that you would like to use, you may skip this step.
 Open a new terminal window and type:

 ```
 fcrepo_wrapper -p 8984